mousepawmedia/pawlib/docs/source/goldilocks/goldilocks.rst

 ``run()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the only required function for any test.
+This is a required function for any test.
 It contains all the code for the test run itself.
 After ``pre()`` is called once (optionally), ``run()`` must be able to handle any number of consecutive calls to itself.